bikebrigade/dispatch/README.md

 - [LeafletJS](https://leafletjs.com/) - for mapping
 - [Tailwind](https://tailwindcss.com/) - for CSS styles
 - [TailwindUI](https://tailwindui.com/) - paid library of Tailwind components.
 Licensed to @mveytsman.

+# Contributors
+This project's history has been squashed as part of open-sourcing, so not all contributirons are reflected in the Git history.

+Please see [CONTRIBUTORS.md](https://github.com/bikebrigade/dispatch/blob/main/CONTRIBUTORS.md) for the list of contributors.

 # License